austinhuang0131/mstdn-party-plus/docs/should-i.md

 * Migrating your account is far from painless: you will leave behind your posts (1) and may lose followers due to difference in blocks or even network issues.
 It also takes a while to be able to refollow everyone, since some instances place limits on the ability for newly-created accounts to interact.
     { .annotate }

-    1. ...save a certain Misskey fork that allows you to carry your posts with you
+    1. ...save certain Misskey forks that allows you to carry your posts with you

 ### Privacy